aweijnitz/hydrobalcony/FrontendServer/README.md

 # Frontend Server

-This part of the repo contains the system parts that are responisble for reporting, analysis and UI.
+This part contains the system components responisble for reporting, analysis and UI.